effectrix/rgou_thesis_github/README.md

-## Royal game of Ur - made in Godot Engine
+## Royal game of Ur - made in Godot Engine in 2020

 A simple 3D game made for Android.
 Made in Godot Engine for a master's thesis at the Faculty of Graphic Arts in Croatia.
 <a href="https://eprints.grf.unizg.hr/3284/">Link to the thesis</a>